Photoshop Tutorial: A Guide to Layers Panel

 What are Layers in Photoshop?

-Layers in Photoshop are images, text, or adjustment stacked on top of one another.
-With the help of Layers Panel in Photoshop you can add new elements to an image without altering the original image.
+Layers in Photoshop are images, text, or adjustments stacked on top of one another.
+With the help of Layers Panel in Photoshop, you can add new elements to an image without altering the original image.
 The new elements will be placed on the image but in a new layer.
 So that while making any alteration the original image did not get affected.

-In the above image, you can see the two images are stacked on one another and the alteration done in the top image does not affect the background image.
+In the above image, you can see the two images are stacked on one another.
+The alteration done in the top image does not affect the background image.

 How to use Layers in Photoshop?